girder/large_image/girder_annotation/docs/annotations.rst

 categorical data.
 The specified large image overlay should be a lossless tiled image where pixel values represent category indices instead of colors.
 Data provided along with the ID of the image item is used to color the pixelmap based on the categorical data.
-Data can be represented in two ways.

-The first is as an array, where the index in the array corresponds to a category value found in the pixelmap overlay.
-The value of the array at that index is the color that the corresponding pixels should be colored on the pixelmap.

-The second is as an object.
-The object should contain a ``segments`` array.
-The indices of this array correspond to pixel values on the pixelmap, and the values are arbitrary strings.
-The object must also contain a ``colormap`` object, which maps those arbitrary strings to color strings.
-This option is demonstrated in the example below.
+The element must contain a ``values`` array.
+The indices of this array correspond to pixel values on the pixelmap, and the values are integers which correspond to indices in a ``categories`` array.
 ::

   {